 Stereotactic surgery is safer, more accurate and requires a smaller cut in the skull than non-computer guided surgery.

-The main surgery for a spinal cord tumour is called a laminectomy.
+The most common surgery to access a spinal cord tumour is called a laminectomy.
 In this procedure, the surgeon makes an opening through the skin, muscle and a vertebra in the spinal column to remove the tumour that is affecting the spinal cord.
-Afterwards, the removed part of the vertebra may be replaced.
 You will be given a general anaesthetic for this operation.

 Radiotherapy (also called radiation therapy) is a type of treatment that uses high-energy x-ray beams to kill or damage cancer cells.
 The radiation is specifically targeted at the treatment site to reduce the risk of damage to healthy cells.
-The treatment is painless.
+The treatment itself is usually painless, though you may experience side effects afterwards (see below).

 Radiotherapy treatment is usually given once daily, from Monday to Friday, for several weeks.
 However, the course of your treatment will depend on the size and type of the tumour.

-Stereotactic radiosurgery may also be used to deliver a long course of radiation, particularly for benign brain tumours.
+Stereotactic radiotherapy may also be used to deliver a long course of radiation, particularly for benign brain tumours.
 The same precise system is used, but several small treatments are given.

-Radiotherapy causes many possible side effects.
-Most occur in the treatment area and are temporary, but some may be permanent or last for a few months or years.
+Radiotherapy side effects commonly occur in the treatment area and are usually temporary, but some may be permanent or last for a few months or years.

 The side effects vary depending on if you have a brain or spinal cord tumour.
 They may include:

 Some people experience similar side effects for several years after treatment.
 However, it is not always clear if these changes are caused by radiotherapy, the tumour or other treatment.
-You may benefit from rehabilitative therapy or medication, and your pituitary gland may be monitored.
+You may benefit from rehabilition therapy or medication.
+Your treatment team may also monitor the hormone levels in your pituitary gland.

 Chemotherapy is the use of drugs to treat cancer.
 Generally, chemotherapy drugs travel through the bloodstream and damage or destroy rapidly dividing cells such as cancer cells, while causing the least possible damage to healthy cells.
 Healthy fast-growing cells, such as your bone marrow, may also be affected, causing side effects (see below).

 However, it can be difficult to treat brain tumours with chemotherapy drugs because the body has a protection system called the blood-brain barrier.
-This guards the brain from substances circulating in the blood, such as germs or chemicals, that could harm it.
+This guards the brain from harmful substances that may be circulating in the blood, such as germs or chemicals.
 Only certain drugs can get through this barrier.

 You may be given chemotherapy by taking an oral capsule or through a drip inserted into your vein (intravenously).
 Each treatment session is usually followed by a rest period of a few weeks.